oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

       }
    }

-is adjusted to fix the condition in loop statement, let all thread enter synchronized statement
+The following is the manually-adjusted code which ensures all threads iterate with the same number of times in the for loop.

 .. code-block:: cpp
    :linenos: